 Private student loans run independently of the federal loan program.
 Students are able to apply for a private student loan at any time during the school year.
-Read on for additional details on applying for federal and private student loans.

 Understanding The Difference Between Private and Federal Student Loans